 Here we explain how to host on Twitch via a desktop and a mobile device.
-For those who are interested in streaming, find out how to stream on Twitch, as well as our selection of the best streaming software and capture cards.
+For those who are interested in streaming first, they check test internet speed and then find out how to stream on Twitch, as well as our selection of the best streaming software and capture cards.

 Hosting another Twitch channel is a fantastic way for a popular Twitch streamer to give exposure to a lesser-known channel.